 Now you are ready to plant.
 Consider which succulents will look best in the back, middle and front of the chair.
 I like to have something tall in the back that can grow up the chair and include succulents growing over and down the chair.
 Mix it up with different colors and different shapes and textures to create an interesting arrangement.
 If tall succulents seem a bit floppy, tie them loosely with garden twine to the back of the chair for additional support.

-After planting is complete and you are happy with how the chair looks, cut back any newspaper that is showing.
+After planting is complete and you are happy with how the succulent chair planter looks, cut back any newspaper that is showing.
 If the wire ties are showing, now is a good time to tuck some small pieces of moss over them.
 Gently water the plants, but do not overwater.
 Succulents do not like soggy soil.
 Water your chair regularly and allow the soil to dry out slightly between waterings.
+For more on succulent care, see this post.

 Place your succulent chair somewhere where it can be seen and enjoyed.